oleander/Torrents/README.md

   - member_id
   - pass_hash
   - PHPSESSID
+  - tluid
+  - tlpass
 - TTI
   - hass
   - pass
   - uid

-**Note:** The cookies you pass might be browser and IP-adress sensitive.
+**General note:** The cookies you pass might be browser and IP-adress sensitive.
 Which means that it might only work in the current browser using the current Internet connection.
+**Torrentleech note:** Remember to check the *Remember Me* checkbox before using your browsers cookies.

 ## Error handling

 I decided in the beginning of the project to rescue parse errors during the runtime and instead print them as warnings.